Which of the following best describes the primary difference betw... | Channels for Pearson+

 Multiple Choice

-Which of the following best describes the primary difference between protostomes and deuterostomes during embryonic development?
+Which of the following best describes the primary difference between xylem and phloem in plants?

 A